tmliang/CGRE/README.md

 # CGRE

-This repository provides the datasets and code of the paper [Distantly-Supervised Long-Tailed Relation Extraction Using Constraint Graphs](https://arxiv.org/abs/2105.11225).
+This repository provides the implemention for the paper [Distantly-Supervised Long-Tailed Relation Extraction Using Constraint Graphs](https://arxiv.org/abs/2105.11225).

 Please cite our paper if our datasets or code are helpful to you ~ 😊
 ```